DHTMLX/gantt-docs/data/api/gantt_exporttoprimaverap6.md

 @descr:

 {{note This functionality is currently in **Beta** stage.
-Information given here may be substantially changed before the feature enters it's stable stage.}}
+The information given in this article may be substantially changed before the feature enters its stable stage.}}

 {{note This method is defined in the **export** extension, so you need to include it on the page:
 ~~~html